-Chromebooks pack impressive battery life, and they run on Google’s light and fast Chrome OS.
-However, even the best batteries run out, so you’ll want a trusty charger close at hand.
-If your current charger shows some wear or you’ve simply lost it, now is the time to upgrade.
+Chromebooks offer all-day battery life, and they run on Google’s light and fast Chrome OS.
+However, even the best batteries hit zero eventually, so you’ll want a trusty charger close at hand.
+If your current charger shows some wear or you’ve lost it, now is the time to upgrade.
 Here are some of the best Chromebook replacement chargers you can pick up right now.

 Many Chromebook manufacturers have historically used unique connections, so there aren’t many universal options.
 However, USB-C is becoming the preference of most newer models.
 We’ve tried to cover a few of the top manufacturers and some good USB-C Chromebook laptop chargers.